Lecrapouille/zipper/README.md

 unzipper.close();
 ```

-- Extracting all entries from zip using alternative names for existing files on disk:
+- Extracting all entries from the zip file using alternative names for existing files on disk:

 ```c++
 std::map<std::string, std::string> alternativeNames = { {"Test1", "alternative_name_test1"} };